 Anxious feelings are normal when any change occurs.
 Children may feel anxious or unsure about the pivot back to school schedule from summer.
 It is important to maintain a direct line of communication between yourself and your child.
 This will allow for your child to feel as if they can express their feelings and you can help them cope with the adjustment.

 Just as you are experiencing, our children’s world is chaotic and in constant change.
 Processing these changes is difficult and overwhelming.
 One thing to remember is that a child’s behavior is a direct response to how they feel.
 If the lines of communication are broken with parents and caregivers, children feel increasingly out of control and behaviors become more and more negative.
 Be open and willing to create and hold space for your child.
 Be prepared for a tidal wave of emotional changes.
 Sit with your child and help them process and work through the emotions they are feeling.
 We must meet our child’s emotions with honesty, understanding, and empathy.

-To understand coping and resiliency, we must first recognize and acknowledge that Newton's third law is true.
+To understand coping and resilience, we must first recognize and acknowledge that Newton's third law is true.
 For every action, there is an equal and opposite reaction.
-In this scenario, Covid-19 is the ACTION and it is triggering a behavioral or emotional REACTION in your child.
-Though we’d hoped the stimulus or “action” would be a distant memory by this time, the fear and confusion surrounding Covid-19 is exponentially increasing.
-Since the emotional trigger cannot be eliminated, our focus must shift to coping and resiliency.
 Learning to cope is not about changing the feeling experienced, but rather the ability to regulate it.
 To reach emotional regulation, one must learn to accurately identify, accept and express feelings in a healthy emotionally appropriate way.
 To help your child begin this process, sit down and work through this series of questions.